commitd/invest-server/documentation/docs/server.dev-maven.md

 ## Setting up the pom

-Firstly for the pom, lets add the version information as a property which takes it easier to manage:
+Firstly for the pom, lets add the version information as a property which makes it easier to manage:

 ```xml
   <properties>